ibm-cloud-docs/mqcloud/mqoc_remote_administration_restapi.md

       - Sender channel QM2.to.QM1
       - Receiver channel QM1.to.QM2
       - Transmission queue QM1
-      - listener port which is provided in the MQ on cloud Queue Manager(QM2) connection information file.<br>
+      - listener port which is provided in the MQ on cloud Queue Manager(QM2) connection information file.

     **Note** : In both the queue managers i.e. QM1 and QM2, appropriate authority to access the queue and channels must be provided.